minekube/connect/.web/docs/guide/tunnels.md

 This way, you don't have to configure port forwarding on your router.

 Connect edge proxies accept inbound connections from players and routes them through encrypted tunnels to your server.
-The [Connect Plugin](/guide/#the-connect-plugin) establishes a tunnel connection to the edge proxy for every player that joins your server.
+The [Connectors](/guide/connectors/) establish a tunnel connection to the edge proxy for every player that joins your server.

 Attentive readers are now wondering how the plugin knows when a player wants to join and from which edge proxy.
 This is where the [Connect Session Service](/guide/#connect-sessions) comes in.